 Cremains Opening & Closing

-225.00 (or two cremains on the same day for 350.00) (Township will coordinate with the sexton per owner's request)
+250.00 (or two cremains on the same day for 350.00) Cremains Opening and Closing on Sundays/Holidays is assessed a $100 fee on top of the base fee.
+(Township will coordinate with the sexton per owner's request)

 .50 cents a square inch (done by sexton and includes foundation)